annwylH/ClientLite/README.md

 Learning project for a lightweight client database for the use of e.g. massage therapists.
 Background and user stories can be found in the CL_UserStories.txt file.

 Installation
 Set up your MySQL server.
-Run the
+Run the createClientLiteDatabase.sql query in e.g. MySQL Workbench to create the databse and insert some data into the tables.
+Download the code files.